Exam Requirements – Kyu Grades

 - Katatekosatori Kokyunage

-- grab to same hand | "timing throw" controlling the head
+- cross-hand wrist grab | "timing throw" controlling the head

 6 kyu – minimum 3 months including 30 hours of training since obtaining 7 kyu